nerdalize/wgetworker/README.md

-# PSSPred
+# WgetWorker

-Docker container image made to run on the Nerdalize platform.
+Simplest possible Docker Container image that can run on the Nerdalize platform.